-Communication with your surgeon is very important.
-You must clearly discuss your desired look with the surgeon so that he or she can determine with you what can realistically be achieved.
+More importantly, communication with the surgeon is very vital.
+Through communication, the patient and the surgeon can clearly discuss the desired look so that he or she can determine with you what can realistically be achieved.

 Post Operative Care

-Most people return to work after about a week.
+• Recovery.
+Most people return to work after two weeks.

 Risks and Complications

-The most common risk particular to this surgery is pulmonary embolism due to the freeing of fat or blood clots into the bloodstream, however this is very rare.
+Moreover, one also of the most common risk particular to this surgery is pulmonary embolism due to the freeing of fat or blood clots into the bloodstream, however, this is very rare.